SemwebServices/PubSubHubBubFacade/README.md

     rabbitmqctl add_user cap cap
     rabbitmq-plugins enable rabbitmq_management
     rabbitmq-plugins enable rabbitmq_web_stomp

+N.B.
+Sometimes, after enabling this step, we were not able to access the management server on 15672. service restart didn't fix this, but a reboot of the machine is reported as fixinig this in some scenarios.
+Some helpful notes here:: https://stackoverflow.com/questions/23669780/rabbitmq-3-3-1-can-not-login-with-guest-guest.
+Turns out that this is problematic if you are using a proxy server.
+One workaround is to unset http_proxy before issuing the wget command.

     wget http://127.0.0.1:15672/cli/rabbitmqadmin
     chmod u+rx ./rabbitmqadmin
     ./rabbitmqadmin declare exchange name=FeedFetcher type=topic